KULL-Centre/pdbwords/README.md

 ./pdbwords.py Just write your text here to set it in PDBWORDS
 ## THAT'S IT ##

-The code is essentially a wrapper for ImageMagick, which needs to be installed; see http://www.imagemagick.org
+The code is essentially a wrapper for ImageMagick, which needs to be installed separately; see http://www.imagemagick.org

 I have only tested the code under macOS

+## More information ##
 Currently the letters A-Z can be used, and it is also possible to use . , ! ? :

 All letters will be set as uppercase letters, but you can input as either lower or upper.